 The Q-tip Test

 • De-fluff (remove some of the cottony part) and lubricate the swab tip, and mark where the post ends and the cottony tip starts

 • Locate the "inverted-V" of your hood--you'll put the swab under there

 • Gently lift the hood a small distance from the body

 • Slide the swab tip underneath the hood, but don't push up too hard

 • If the natural overhang of skin does not cover the swab tip, try to manipulate the tissue over it as shown in the video (it won't stay down on its own, but you just need to be able to manually get it to cover).

 Locate the "inverted-V" at the edge of your hood:

-You can mark the base of the swab to make it easier to see
+Please mark the base of the swab to make it easier to see:

 DO NOT push too hard with the swab, it makes the hood appear shallower than it is:

-The same hood without pusihing too hard on the swab:
+The same hood without pushing too hard on the swab:

 DO NOT pull the hood tissue up--that makes your hood look shallower than it is:

-Make sure the swab goes under the hood without getting hung up on the tissue:
+Make sure the swab slides under the hood without getting hung up on the tissue:

 ERROR!!
 Be sure to place the swab UNDER THE HOOD (where the red dot is located, below left), NOT under the clitoris!
-The photo at right shows the "inverted-V" marked with lines) it was done with the receiving tube in this position; the piercee got an accidental (and VERY painful) clitoral glans piercing--her hood was pierced to her clitoris!)
+The photo at right shows the "inverted-V" marked with lines).
+The piercing was done with the receiving tube in this position; the piercee got an accidental (and VERY painful) clitoral glans piercing--her hood was pierced to her clitoris!)